Tied Links: Introduction

 \section{Introduction}

 Since the seminal works of Jones \cite{joAM} on the famous invariants for classical links, now called the Jones polynomial, several other classes of knotted objects have been proposed, singular links \cite{ba, bi, sm}, framed links \cite{ks} and virtual knots \cite{kau}, among others.
 This paper introduces and studies a new class of knotted objects, the { \sl tied links}.
 Tied links are the closure of {\it tied braids}; tied braids come from a diagrammatical interpretation of the defining generators of the so--called algebra of braids and ties, in short bt--algebra, which appeared the first time in \cite{ju} and \cite{AJ} and was studied in different contexts in \cite{rh}, \cite{baART} and \cite{AJtrace}.
+The bt--algebra was firstly introduced as a tool to study the representation theory of the Vassiliev algebra (see \cite[Section 2.1]{AJ}) and consequently to construct new representations of the braid group.
+Also, in \cite{AJ} it is shown that this algebra can be Yang--baxterized in the sense of Jones.

 \smallbreak